 The goal of our grammar school curriculum is to prepare our students for the logic and rhetoric programs of our secondary school.
-Every skill and subject in the curriculum is selected to prepare our students for the best possible education, a Christian and classical education.
+Every skill and subject in the curriculum is selected to grow our students so they are fully prepared as they transition to the next stage.

 Bible: Beginning with an overview, the students will then study each section of Scripture, reading and discovering the Word of God under the guidance of their teacher.
-Stories, songs, and scripture memory give our students a solid foundation in Bible knowledge.
-A passion for the Gospel enables these stories to connect with each student as a unique image bearer.
+Stories, songs, and scripture memory are used to help give our students a solid foundation in their knowledge of the Bible.

 English: Students are taught the grammar of their own language and its fundamental rules and principles using Shurley English.
-Classifying and diagramming sentences gives students the ability to understand the structure of sentences and how to write skillfully.
-Students write about what they have learned in all subjects with growing skills in being succinct, effective and eloquent.
+During the Grammar Stage, their ability to understand sentence structure is grown by being taught how to classify and diagram sentences; after which, they then utilize these skills to grow as young writers.

 Reading: A strong emphasis on phonics is presented in all grades using the Spalding Method in every grade.
-Starting in second grade, the students are introduced to mythology, poetry and fables from around the world.
-Each grade also features classic children's literature that is age appropriate.
+Starting in second grade, students are introduced to mythology, poetry, and fables from around the world, as well as age-appropriate classic children's literature.

-The information from the scientific domains of chemistry, physics, earth science and biology are presented to children as it pertains to their historical studies so that the facts that they memorize have both context and meaning.
-Students complete grammar school with a solid foundation of history and science in the context of a Christian world view.
+Science: The scientific domains of chemistry, physics, earth science, and biology are presented to children within the context of their historical studies.
+Students complete grammar school with a solid foundation of science in the context of a Christian worldview.

-Latin: Latin instruction begins in third grade and continues through tenth grade using resources from Classical Academic Press (Latin for Children-grades 3-6 and Latin Alive!-grades 7-8).
-Students learn Latin grammar: parts of speech, conjugations, declensions and principles for interpretation.
+Latin: Latin instruction begins in third grade and continues through tenth grade, primarily using resources from Classical Academic Press.
+The grammar stage focuses particularly on Latin grammar, including the parts of speech, conjugations, and declensions.

-Physical Education: Students are taught to move with skill and coordination that will prepare them for a lifetime of fitness.
-Character training and endurance is of the utmost importance in training future warriors for Christ.
+Physical Education: Students are taught to move with the skill and coordination that will prepare them for a lifetime of fitness and better train godly character.